JohnKendrick/PDielec/Sphinx/application_notes_1.rst

 The line shapes of the infrared absorption of apatite and fluoroapatite were examined extensively by Balan *et al* :cite:`Balan2008b`.
 Their calculations included the effect of crystallite habit on the spectrum and the results reported here are similar to their conclusions.
 The method used by Balan *et al*. is an infinitely dilute Maxwell-Garnett model, so the only difference between the methods used by them and those reported here using PDielec are the incorporation of the volume fraction into the theory and the use of an ellipsoidal shape for comparison with the other shapes.

 All calculations were performed by VASP :cite:`Hafner2008c` using projector augmented-wave PAW :cite:`Kresse1999a` pseudo-potentials, the PBE :cite:`Perdew1996a` density functional, an energy cutoff of 600 eV and a k-point resolution of approximately 0.1 Å\ :superscript:`-1`. :numref:`tab-fluoroapatite-properties` summarises the results of the calculations.
 Only the 3 highest frequency bands are reported and discussed.
 The TO intensity of the highest frequency band at 1038 |cm-1| is low and will not be discussed further.
 The Bravais Friedel Donnay Harker (BFDH) :cite:`Donnay1937` crystal habit of the optimized crystal is shown in :numref:`fig-fluoroapatite-morphology`.
 The habit was calculated using the Mercury software package. :cite:`Macrae2008`.
 The BFDH crystal habit is often used to give an idea of the likely important faces of a crystal.
 It uses only the crystal lattice and space group to determine the crystal morphology. :numref:`fig-fluoroapatite-morphology` shows that the {100} surfaces form a tube which are capped by the {011} surfaces.
 The effect of different particle shapes on the predicted spectrum is shown in :numref:`fig-fluoroapatite-absorption`.
 The calculations of the spectra were performed with a damping parameter (σ) of 2 |cm-1|.
 The ellipsoid was chosen to have an aspect ratio, a/b, of 2 and a principle axis along [001], which was compatible with the morphology predicted by the BDFH method.
 The two TO absorption frequencies at 981 and 986 |cm-1| have A and E symmetry respectively.
 Spherical crystallites result in three absorption peaks at around 1000, 1010 and 1015 |cm-1|.
 Needle shaped crystallites leave the A symmetry TO absorption peak at 981 |cm-1| unaffected, but shift and split the E symmetry TO peak to 1020 and 1046 |cm-1|.
 A plate morphology with (100) surfaces results in the A and one component of the E TO absorption peak remaining at the TO frequencies, with the other component of the E shifting 85 |cm-1| to 1075 |cm-1|.
 The ellipsoidal morphology show three shifted peaks at 1000, 1018 and 1045 |cm-1|.
 These results are consistent with those of Balan *et al*. :cite:`Balan2008b`, who gave detailed results for hydroxyapatite.
+The data for this calculation can be found by looking in the :ref:`Examples` section of the installation guide under the Casp/F-Apatite example.

 .. table:: Experimental and Calculated Properties of Fluoroapatite